younatics/MotionBook/README.md

 ### Testflight is available now. please send your e-mail address if you want to test. (younatics@gmail.com)

 ## Introduction
 * `Motion Book` will show below libraries with examples.
-You can search and bookmark what you want.
+You can search and bookmark whatever you want.

 ## Used Library
 ### Categories